List of international ice hockey competitions featuring NHL players: Ninety Nine All Stars Tour

-Since 1976, there has been no limit to how many NHL players countries can send to the IIHF World Championships, but the tournament is usually played during the NHL playoffs.
-Because of the NHL lockout in 2004, all NHL players were available to participate in the 2005 Championship.
-However, many players did not participate because they had not played for a full season, and were therefore not in "game shape."

 NHL Challenge

 Between 2000 and 2003, a select few NHL teams traveled to Europe to play exhibition games against top division teams in the Swedish and Finnish leagues.

 Victoria Cup

 The Victoria Cup was an ice hockey tournament organized by the IIHF and intended for teams of the Champions Hockey League and the NHL.
 The inaugural Cup was a single game playoff between the 2008 IIHF European Champions Cup winners Metallurg Magnitogorsk and the New York Rangers of the NHL.
 It was held in Bern, Switzerland on 1 October 2008.
 The Rangers won 4-3.

 The 2009 edition of the tournament featured the ZSC Lions, the 2008–09 Champions Hockey League winners, and the Chicago Blackhawks of the NHL.
 The ZSC Lions defeated the Blackhawks 2-1 in the Hallenstadion in Zurich, Switzerland.

 KHL vs NHL games

 Teams of the former Soviet league did not play against NHL teams after the Super Series ended until 2008, when the 2008 Victoria Cup took place in Bern.
 In 2010 NHL teams played their first games on Russian and Latvian ice since 1990.